 For clients who have completed a 12-step residential or day treatment programme, working on relapse prevention, 12 steps, relationships, family, inner child issues and structured goals.
 Clients are encouraged to attend at least three 12-step meetings per week to support their recovery.
 Michaela works with clients struggling with drug/alcohol abuse, sex addiction, eating disorders and dual diagnosis.
 She also works with clients who have been in recovery for some time and who want to explore deeper issues.

 For people who fear their own or other’s anger and are unaware of the difference between anger and rage.
 The work helps clients understand the process of their feelings.
 Anger comes from a young place and clients need to feel safe with a therapist to explore their history and early relationships that are played out in their current relationships.
 At the same time clients can learn the skill of ‘clean anger’ and allow themselves to express and be heard.

 Working in the private and voluntary sector, and for teams working within organisations.
-She is currently the clinical supervisor for The Dystonia Society.
+For further information plese visit Michaela’s clinical supervision page.

 Offering business advice and support to practitioners either setting up or developing their existing private practice.